 When you’re out clocking miles, your joints absorb the shock of each step from the ground up and your ankles are one of the first to feel the impact of your powerful stride.
 One wrong step can cause your ankle to roll and possibly lead to an injury.
 This is why you should practice ankle-strengthening exercises regularly to keep the muscles, ligaments, and tendons surrounding your ankles nice and strong.

-“Ankle strength is significant for runners due to uneven terrain, quick changes in direction, and the constant pounding of that joint over time,” says Noam Tamir, C.S.C.S., CEO and owner of TS Fitness How to Avoid an Achilles Injury shin splints, strains, sprains, To strengthen your ankle after a.
+“Ankle strength is significant for runners due to uneven terrain, quick changes in direction, and the constant pounding of that joint over time,” says Noam Tamir, C.S.C.S., CEO and owner of TS Fitness in New York City.
+Dedicating time to practice ankle-strengthening exercises will help runners avoid shin splints, strains, sprains, and tears, he adds.

 Below, we share the best ankle-strengthening exercises for runners in a well-rounded routine designed by Tamir, as well as explain how practicing these exercises will make you a better runner.